 A multi-mode, do-it-all stereo reverb workstation that comes with an Amplitube 5 SE DAW plugin including an exact virtual reproduction of the hardware.
 It features 16 algorithms covering pretty much any possible reverb option, from all the classics to creative modes like Ethereal, Bloom and Magnetic.
 It features 5 useful cabinet simulations and Midi/USB compatibility.

 Seymour Duncan Silver Lake

-Fully programmable reverb workstation, combining high-quality reverb algorithms with unique dynamic control and powerful tone shaping options for a deep sonic experience – whether you need subtle sounds or a wash of massive ambience.
-The Dynamic Expression feature allows the pedal to react to your playing in real time, for example controlling the prevalence, or overall mix, of the effect through their pick attack—how hard or soft you play.
+Fully programmable reverb workstation, combining high-quality reverb algorithms with unique dynamic control and powerful tone shaping options for a deep sonic experience – whether you need subtle sounds or a wash of massive ambiance.
+The Dynamic Expression feature allows the pedal to react to your playing in real-time, for example controlling the prevalence, or overall mix, of the effect through their pick attack—how hard or soft you play.

-$149 – A Stereo in/out reverb that offers eight separate modes including shimmer, dynamic and reverb+delay, and three simple knobs to control them all.
-It features input for an expression pedal.
+A Stereo in/out reverb by the Japanese pedal standard bearer that offers eight separate modes including shimmer, dynamic and reverb+delay, and three simple knobs to control them all.
+It features an input for an expression pedal.

 A very affordable multi-mode stereo reverb with 7 modes (Room, Hall, Church, Cave, Plate, Spring, Mod) each coming with a storable preset.
 The controls are extremely useful and not generic: Level, High-cut, Low-cut, Decay, and Pre-delay.